jailbirt/theeye-docs/the-eye-agent/installation.md

 At this moment the supported distributions by the instalation script are

+> ubuntu
+> debian

+probably will work on

+> centos
+> redhat
-> ubuntu debian centos redhat fedora
+> fedora

-From the web panel you can download the binary agent and get a installation script for your distribution.
+From the web panel you can download the binary agent and get the installation script for your distribution.

 ## Windows Installer.